herobrineice12/hpg-password-generator/README.md

 - Option to hide your inputs with safe mode.
 - Capability of limiting the length of your password.
 - Automatic copying mechanism for clipboard.
+- Possibility to change how the algorithms interact
+- Capability to edit the current algorithm parameters

 ## How it works